 Since peacemaking is a key component of relational wisdom, I continue to serve as a strong advocate for the many ministries that promote biblical conflict resolution.

-I have been gratefully married for twenty-seven years to my wife, Corlette, who has actively partnered with me in ministry.
+I have been gratefully married for thirty years to my wife, Corlette, who has actively partnered with me in ministry.
 Her Young Peacemaker curriculum is so biblical and robust that it has been used to teach conflict resolution not only to children around the world but also to former drug dealers in prison.

-I have the privilege of serving as an Editorial Adviser for Christianity Today’s Building Church Leaders, Managing Your Church, and Church Law and Tax panels.
+I’ve had the privilege of serving as an Editorial Adviser for Christianity Today’s Building Church Leaders, Managing Your Church, and Church Law and Tax panels.
 I am a Certified Christian Conciliator™, as well as a Certified Emotional Intelligence Instructor, trained through TalentSmart.

 In my free time, I enjoy reading, running, hiking, and skiing in the Beartooth Mountains just south of our home in Billings, Montana.
 Corlette and I are members of Great Plains Gathering (PCA), a church planted dedicated to bringing the hope and peace of the gospel to the Native Americans in our community.

 I’m glad that you’ve visited our new website.
 I look forward to sharing with you what God is teaching me about this exciting new discipline of relational wisdom.